-- What are the costs associated with making the adjustment?
+- what are the costs associated with making the adjustment?

-- Can we afford to make this adjustment in terms of cost and resources available?
+- can we afford to make this adjustment in terms of cost and resources available?

-- What resources have already been spent on making adjustments?
+- what resources have already been spent on making adjustments?

-- Do we have access to any assistance, financial or otherwise?
+- do we have access to any assistance, financial or otherwise?

-Sharing information about a disability
+Sharing information about disability and reasonable adjustments